AQUAiTE/Hyperskill-Project-Collection/Cinema-Room-REST-Service/README.md

 ### Stage 4:
 * Adding an additional GET endpoint using an optinal `@RequestParam` and validating this request
 * Creating a custom class for an Exception and using it with `@ExceptionHandler`

+### Future Additions
+* Will likely come back and comment the code for clarity
+* Will do javadocs for the more lengthy functions